 The Engineering Centre Airbus Russia (ECAR) is a joint venture facility with the Russian industrial group Kaskol.
 ECAR design teams support Airbus engineers in Hamburg and Toulouse, focusing primarily on fuselage structure, stress and systems installation, as well as the design of cabin interiors and freight compartments.
-This centre employs some 200 engineers who have completed over 30 large-scale projects for the A320, the A330/A340 and the A380 programs, and will play a leading role in the single-aisle freighter conversion project and A350 XWB programme.
+This centre employs some 200 engineers who have completed large-scale projects for the A320, A330/A340, A380 and A350 XWB.

 Airbus’ first North American design and engineering facility was opened in Wichita, Kansas during 2002.
-Beginning with an initial staff of 40 people, this location – which is involved in wing design for the A380 and other long-range Airbus aircraft – employed more than 300 highly-skilled engineers as of October 2011, with additional growth anticipated during the following years.
+Beginning with an initial staff of 40 people, this location – which is involved in wing design for the A380 and other long-range Airbus aircraft – employs approximately 300 highly-skilled engineers.

-In 2010, the location was expanded with a second engineering centre to focus on wing work for Airbus aircraft, as well as to house a team of in-service repair engineers specializing in critical support for customers around the world.
+The location was expanded in 2010 with a second engineering centre to focus on wing work for Airbus aircraft, as well as to house a team of in-service repair engineers specializing in critical support for customers around the world.

 As part of its pledge to support the development of India’s aviation sector, Airbus in 2007 opened its Bangalore engineering centre, which cooperates closely with the company’s other engineering sites around the world, as well as with the country’s growing aerospace industry.